What Is a Competitor Analysis?

 By conducting a thorough competitor analysis, you can identify market gaps and opportunities, benchmark your brand against competitors, refine your marketing and pricing strategies, improve your product or service offering, and anticipate market trends and shifts.

-Start by making a list of direct and indirect competitors.
+Start by conducting market research to identify your direct and indirect competitors.
 Direct competitors offer similar products or services, while indirect competitors target the same audience with alternative solutions.
+By leveraging competitive intelligence, you can uncover key trends within your industry.

 Use competitor research tools like SEMrush, Ahrefs, and Google Search to uncover key players in your industry.